 - Give your Creative Self space, time and attention

-- Be curious - wonder about things
+- Be curious and aware - wonder about, ponder and reflect

 - Have more questions than answers